hazelcast/hazelcast-reference-manual/src/ISemaphore.md

 ### Controlling Thread Counts with Semaphore Permits

-Semaphores offer **permit**s to control the thread counts in the case of performing concurrent activities.
+Semaphores offer **permit**s to control the thread counts when performing concurrent activities.
 To execute a concurrent activity, a thread grants a permit or waits until a permit becomes available.
 When the execution is completed, the permit is released.

 ![image](images/NoteSmall.jpg) ***NOTE:*** *Semaphore with a single permit may be considered as a lock.
 But unlike the locks, when semaphores are used, any thread can release the permit and semaphores can have multiple permits.*